 If you don't see yourself specializing in one area, Lewin suggests remaining open to all types of graphic design jobs to get experience and learn more about what you like and what you'd rather not spend your time on.
 The industry is versatile enough to give you plenty of choices.

-10 Popular graphic design career opportunities
+10 Popular careers in graphic design

 1. Graphic designer

 Graphic designers develop graphics and layouts for product illustrations, company logos, websites and more.
 This job title can cover a huge range of duties in a huge range of industries.
 Graphic designers work in almost every major industry since companies need their skills on everything from brand identity to packaging--everything from a clear flyer to a great logo.

 So what does that look like in practice?
 Ruane worked as a graphic designer at a technology magazine, creating magazine layouts, some advertising, print production and a bit of web design.